Why you might have a PET-CT scan

 Your doctor can arrange to give you medicine to help you relax, if needed.

 Your radiographer will ask you to change into a hospital gown.
 You have to remove any jewellery and other metal objects such as a belt, wired bra, hair clips and coins.
 Metal interferes with the images produced by the scanner.
 Wearing trousers or a skirt with an elasticated waistband and no zips might be useful, as you might not need to remove them.

-You have an injection of radioactive liquid called a radiotracer about an hour before the scan.
+You have the injection of the radioactive tracer about an hour before the scan.
 You have this injection through a small plastic tube in your arm (a cannula).
 It's only a small amount of radiation.

 You need to rest and avoid moving too much during this hour.
-This allows the radiotracer to spread through your body and into your tissues.
+This allows the radioactive tracer to spread through your body and into your tissues.

 In the scanning room

 Your radiographer takes you into the scanning room.
 The PET-CT machine is large and shaped like a doughnut.

 You have most scans lying down on the machine couch on your back.